How To Create The Best Lighting Solutions For Your Home

 - Your office could even be in a closet.…with sufficient lighting, please.

 - Your living room is every room...AKA a studio apartment

 Regardless of how your rooms are used, the main points about ambient, task and accent lighting still apply…with a little more focus on task lighting where needed.

 Dining Room/Library lighting solutions

-- Use a large pendant or chandelier centered over your table, of course.
+- Using a large pendant or chandelier centered over your table is a classic solution.
 It should hang roughly 34″ from the top of the table.